 Supporting volunteers and the community during COVID-19

 Volunteers may look to organisations to provide support and guidance during COVID-19.
-It is important that organisations respond by helping volunteers to stay connected, even if the organisation has stopped operating.
+It is important that organisations respond by helping volunteers to stay connected, even if the organisation has changed its operations, or stopped operating.

 You can help volunteers stay connected by:

 - encouraging volunteers within an organisation to support and check in with one another

 - providing advice to volunteers about how to move their volunteering efforts online

 - organising regular team chats or virtual meetings to help volunteers stay engaged and connected with the organisation.